thisisagile/easy/README.md

 # Architecture
 Microservices built with easy have a four layered architecture: services, process, domain, data.
 Each of the layers serves a single purpose and follows clear patterns and communications.

+# Service
+At the root of each microservice built using eas, there is a class that inherits from `Service`.
+These are used to initiate the service, set the `port` at which it runs,  register all resource classes, and start the service.

 # Data
 It is the responsibility of the classes in the data layer to fetch and deliver data from outside the microservices.
 This data can come from e.g. a file system, relational and other types of databases (we prefer document databases), or from other services on your domain, or from services outside your domain.
 Classes performing this function are called gateways.